Camping in the great American outdoors is a fascinating experience.

 Which type of generator is the best for RV?

-You might ask yourself – Can I simply save myself a headache counting all these power requirements and simply buy a large powerful portable generator?
+You might ask yourself – Can I simply save myself a headache counting all these power requirements and simply get the largest portable generator?

-Well, technically yes.
-But trust us, that’s something you absolutely DON’T want to do.
+Technically, yes.
+But trust us, that’s something you DON’T want to do.

-Most of the portable generators are designed for two purposes – to be used at a construction site or as a backup source of power for homes or businesses during the blackout.
+Most portable generators are designed for two purposes – to be used at a construction site or as a backup stable power supply for homes or businesses during a blackout.

-Those are the situations when noise is not such a major nuisance.
+Those are the situations when the noise level is not such a significant nuisance.

-On the other hand, when then the power goes out in the entire neighborhood, none of your neighbors are going to mind your generator noise since they’re probably run them too.
+On the other hand, when then the power goes out in the entire neighborhood, none of your neighbors are going to mind your generator noise level since they’re probably going to run them too.

 But then imagine trying to run such a generator at a campsite.

 It’s a beautiful summer night.
-Stars are shining, the air is crystal clear, the scenery is absolutely breathtaking.
+You are enjoying the scent of crystal clear air.